Area Competition Dates: April 1-2, 2022 Region Competition Dates: April 21-22, 2022

 Participating cast members, directors and production crews in the Area One-Act Play Contest will not be charged an admission fee.

-Allen Otto has been involved with UIL One-Act Play since 2001, working in competitions from the Zone to State levels.
-He holds a B.A. from Trinity University, where he directed and performed, and a Juris Doctorate from the University of Houston School of Law.
-He is currently the chief trial attorney in the Crimes Against Children Division for the Harris County District Attorney’s Office.
+Allen Otto has been involved with UIL One-Act Play since 2001, working in competitions from Zone to State.
+Allen holds a BA from Trinity University and a Juris Doctorate from the University of Houston School of Law.
+Allen took his love of storytelling into his career and as a chief trial attorney in Harris County, has gotten to advocate for crime victims in more than 50 jury trials.

 In accordance with UIL regulations, only students listed in the Official Eligibility Notice may be in the stage and dressing areas.
 Only eligible students may participate as members of the contest company.